GlobalFishingWatch/pipe-bq2gcs/README.md

 The main structure needed is:

+* `days_to_retry`: [OPTIONAL] let us configure the amount of days to retry the task for a particular configuration.
+* `compression`: [OPTIONAL] let us output a compressed file instead of a raw file.
+Options are ["GZIP", "DEFLATE", "SNAPPY", "NONE"].
 * `gcs_output_folder`: This is the output folder where you want to put the extracted files.
 * `jinja_query`: This is the dynamic jinja where you can use * `name`: This is the output name of the file and also is used as a table name.
 As table will be parsed to use `_` instead of `-`.
 * `sensor_jinja_query`: This is the dynamic jinja where you can use the keywords already mentioned.
 Useful to put the query to sensor the next extraction.